iter8-tools/iter8/mkdocs/docs/tutorials/load-test-grpc/unary.md

 Assert experiment outcomes and view reports as described in the [quick start tutorial](../../getting-started/your-first-experiment.md).

-??? note "The HTML report looks as follows"
+??? note "The HTML report looks like this"
     ![HTML report](images/iter8.report.png)

-??? note "The text report looks as follows"
+??? note "The text report looks like this"
     ```shell
     Experiment summary:
     *******************